Creating a Custom Residential Rate

 For the weekend hours, we also set the hours from 7:00am to 8:00pm to use the rate values set in period 2.

-- Click on the Validate button in the bottom left of your screen to make sure that your rate does not contain any errors.
+- Click on the Validate button in left of your screen to make sure that your rate does not contain any errors.